-In February 2017, the Company assigned the royalty buyback rights on the Ocros concessions and Pucamayo 14 concession to Sandstorm Gold Ltd. ("Sandstorm") in exchange for \$100,000.
+In February 2017, the Company assigned the royalty buyback rights on the Ocros concessions and Pucamayo 14 concession to Sandstorm Gold Ltd. ("Sandstorm") for consideration of \$100,000.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2017 and 2016
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2018 and 2017